Submission

 Review Process

-- After the submission, the corresponding author is asked to clarify that the paper has not been published elsewhere; to contact the editorial office using his/her institutional email address, and confirm that he/she had thoroughly revised and agreed with the ESJ publication policies.
+1. After the submission, the corresponding author is asked to clarify that the paper has not been published elsewhere; and to contact the editorial office using his/her institutional email address; to confirm that he/she has thoroughly revised and agreed with the ESJ publication policies.
+The corresponding author is also asked to respond to the conflict of interest statement, funding statement, data availability statement, and human/animal participation statement.

-- Author-suggested reviewers are also acceptable.
-However, the specialty chief editors and the members of the editorial office are instructed of being cautious when relying their decisions on these review reports.
+9. Author-suggested reviewers are also acceptable.
+However, the specialty chief editors and the members of the editorial office are instructed to be cautious when relying their decisions on these review reports.

 There are several types of decisions possible.
 They include: